nanocurrency/nano-node/docs/protocol.md

   | Previous      | 32    | Hash of the previous block in the account chain |
   | Source        | 32    | Hash of the corresponding send block from which the funds are sent |

-The block referenced by Previous must be a Send block.
+The block referenced by Source must be a Send block.

 ## Open block